How To Cook Beef Liver

 • Salt and ground black pepper.
 To season.

 • Paprika.
-It adds a lovely hint of heat.
+It adds a lovely hint of heat and natural smokey flavor.

 • Garlic and onion.
 We’ll use powerful aromatics like minced garlic and sliced onion to complement the intense beef liver flavor.

 • Flour.
-To lightly bread the beef liver.
+To lightly bread the beef liver to keep the meaty juices intact.

 • Butter.
 Butter helps to mask the beef liver flavor by adding richness to this recipe.